Scro11z/scro11z.github.io/_posts/2025-12-03-EJPT_GUIDE.md

+---
+layout: post
+title: EJPT Guide
+category: Red Teaming
+---

 Alright fam, Scro11z back at it.

 So you’re thinking about taking the **eJPT**?
 Cool.
-I took it before I even had a website, didn’t write a walkthrough — *my bad*.
+I took it before I even had a website, didn’t write a walkthrough *my bad*.
 But I’m here now to drop the real tea on what it’s actually like in **2025**, not some outdated blog post.

-Look — yeah, people hype it up, act like it’s OSCP-level hard.
+Look yeah, people hype it up, act like it’s OSCP-level hard.
 Nah.
 It’s **hands-on**, yeah, but if you know your basics and don’t panic, you’ll be fine.

 ---